railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Bills of Materials are documents that describe the list of raw materials used to make a finished product.
-To illustrate the concept of specification you're going to work on a cabinet where the manufacturing plan is given by the figure below.
+To illustrate the concept of specification you're going to work on a cabinet where the manufacturing plan is given by the figure :ref:`fig-mrparm`.

+.. _fig-mrparm:

 .. figure:: images/mrp_armoire.png
    :align: center

-   *Plan of construction of a cabinet.*
+   *Plan of construction of a cabinet*

 The cabinet is assembled from raw materials and intermediate assemblies: